Frodo Baggins: The Two Towers

-Frodo and Sam made their way through the wilds, followed by the creature Gollum, who had been tracking them, seeking to reclaim the Ring, which he had lost to Bilbo (as portrayed in The Hobbit).
-Gollum attacked the hobbits, but Frodo subdued him with Sting.
-He took pity on Gollum and spared his life, making him promise to guide them through the dead marshes to the Black Gate.
-They found the gate impassable; Gollum told them of "another way" into Mordor, and Frodo, over Sam's objections, let him lead them south into Ithilien.
-There they met Faramir, younger brother of Boromir, who took them to a hidden cave.
-Frodo allowed Gollum to be captured by Faramir, saving Gollum's life but leaving him feeling betrayed.
-Faramir provisioned the hobbits and sent them on their way, warning Frodo to beware of Gollum's treachery.
+Frodo and Sam make their way through the wilds, followed by the monster Gollum, who has been tracking them, seeking to reclaim the Ring, which he had lost to Bilbo (as portrayed in The Hobbit).
+Gollum attacks the hobbits, but Frodo subdues him with Sting.
+He takes pity on Gollum and spares his life, making him promise to guide them through the dead marshes to the Black Gate.
+They find the gate impassable; Gollum tells them of "another way" into Mordor, and Frodo, over Sam's objections, lets him lead them south into Ithilien.
+There they meet Faramir, younger brother of Boromir, who takes them to a hidden cave.
+Frodo allows Gollum to be captured by Faramir, saving Gollum's life but leaving him feeling betrayed.
+Faramir provisions the hobbits and sends them on their way, warning Frodo to beware of Gollum's treachery.

-They passed Minas Morgul, where the pull of the Ring became overwhelming, and climbed the Endless Stair to cross into Mordor.
-At the top they entered a tunnel, not knowing it was the home of the giant spider Shelob.
-Gollum hoped to deliver the hobbits to her and retake the Ring after she had killed them.
-Shelob stung Frodo, rendering him unconscious, but Sam drove her off with Sting and the Phial of Galadriel.
-Believing that Frodo was dead, Sam took the Ring and continued the quest.
-Soon, however, he overheard Orcs taking Frodo for questioning, saying that he was still alive.
+They pass Minas Morgul, where the pull of the Ring becomes overwhelming, and climb the Endless Stair to cross into Mordor.
+At the top they enter a tunnel, not knowing it is the home of the giant spider Shelob.
+Gollum hopes to deliver the hobbits to her and retake the Ring after she had killed them.
+Shelob stings Frodo, rendering him unconscious, but Sam drives her off with Sting and the Phial of Galadriel.
+Believing that Frodo is dead, Sam takes the Ring and continues the quest.
+Soon, however, he overhears Orcs taking Frodo for questioning, saying that he is still alive.

 The Return of the King

-Sam rescued Frodo and returned the Ring.
+Sam rescues Frodo and returns the Ring.
 Dressed in scavenged Orc-armour, they set off, trailed by Gollum.
-At Mount Doom, Frodo entered the chasm where Sauron had forged the Ring.
-Here Frodo lost the will to destroy the Ring, and put it on, claiming it for himself.
-Gollum attacked the invisible Frodo, biting off his finger and reclaiming the Ring.
-As he danced in elation, Gollum fell with the Ring into the fiery Cracks of Doom.
-The Ring was destroyed, and with it Sauron's power.
-Frodo and Sam were rescued by Great Eagles as Mount Doom erupted, destroying Mordor.
+At Mount Doom, Frodo enters the chasm where Sauron had forged the Ring.
+Here Frodo loses the will to destroy the Ring, and puts it on, claiming it for himself.
+Gollum attacks the invisible Frodo, biting off his finger and reclaiming the Ring.
+As he dances in elation, Gollum falls with the Ring into the fiery Cracks of Doom.
+The Ring is destroyed, and with it Sauron's power.
+Frodo and Sam are rescued by Great Eagles as Mount Doom erupts, destroying Mordor.

-After Aragorn's coronation, the four hobbits returned home.
-They found that the fallen wizard Saruman and his agents had taken over the Shire and started to industrialize it.
-Frodo and his companions led a rebellion and defeated the intruders.
-Even after Saruman attempted to stab Frodo, Frodo let him go, only for Saruman to be killed by his henchman Gríma Wormtongue.
-The hobbits restored the Shire to its prior state of peace and goodwill.
-While successful in his quest, Frodo never recovered from the physical and emotional wounds he suffered on the quest.
-After two years, Frodo and Bilbo as Ring-bearers were granted passage to Valinor.
+After Aragorn's coronation, the four hobbits return home.
+They find that the fallen wizard Saruman and his agents have taken over the Shire and started to industrialize it.
+Frodo and his companions lead a rebellion and defeat the intruders.
+Even after Saruman attempts to stab Frodo, Frodo lets him go, only for Saruman to be killed by his henchman Gríma Wormtongue.
+The hobbits restore the Shire to its prior state of peace and goodwill.
+While successful in his quest, Frodo never recovers from the physical and emotional wounds he suffered on the quest.
+After two years, Frodo and Bilbo as Ring-bearers are granted passage to Valinor.